-- Beyond Accounting Rules requirements described on the prior page, HSB reserve policies require SFHSS to hold a certain of amount of funds for any reason as determined by the HSB-to carry out this goal, SFHSS should have sufficient assets on its books. - HSB policies guide the Contingency and Rate Stabilization reserves held by SFHSS these reserves are footnoted items on SFHSS financial statement. - As SFHSS current net assets exceed the total amount of these items, SFHSS is fully funded for these items.
-HSB Contingency Reserve Policy 210 language indicates this reserve should be fully funded.
+- Beyond Accounting Rules requirements described on the prior page, HSB reserve policies require SFHSS to hold a certain of amount of funds for any reason as determined by the HSB-to carry out this goal, SFHSS should have sufficient assets on its books. - HSB policies guide the Contingency and Rate Stabilization reserves held by SFHSS these reserves are footnoted items on SFHSS financial statement. - As SFHSS current net assets exceed the total amount of these items, SFHSS is fully funded for these items. - Contingency: HSB Policy 210 language indicates that this should be fully funded. - Rate Stabilization: Policy 211 states the purpose as stabilizing the annual premiums but does not state these should be fully funded.